migueldeicaza/SwiftGodot/README.md

 * Learn more: [Swift Godot: Fixing the Multi-million dollar mistake](https://www.youtube.com/watch?v=tzt36EGKEZo)

+# Quickly Getting Started

+The [SwiftGodotKick](https://github.com/EstevanBR/SwiftGodotKick) project can create a skeleton template GDExtension with Swift, as well as a standalone SwiftGodotKit project that can be used to quickly iterate on your game on MacOS.

 # Consuming SwiftGodot

 There are two ways of consuming SwiftGodot, you can either reference